iamkirankumaryadav/MLOps/README.md

-# **MLOps (Machine Learning Operations)**
+# MLOps (Machine Learning Operations)

-- A set of practices that aim to streamline and automate the process of deploying and managing ML models in production environments.
+- A set of practices that aim to streamline and automate the entire ML lifecycle, from development to deployment and maintenance.
-- **MLOps** is an ML engineering culture and practice that aims at unifying ML development (Dev) and ML Operations (Ops).

-### **Key components of MLOps include:**

-1. **Data management:** Efficiently handling, cleaning, and preparing data for model training and deployment.
-2. **Model development:** Building and training ML models using various algorithms and techniques.
-3. **Model deployment:** Deploying trained models into production environments, making them accessible for real-time predictions.
-4. **Monitoring:** Continuously tracking model performance and identifying potential issues or degradation.
-5. **Automation:** Automating repetitive tasks like data ingestion, model training, and deployment to improve efficiency.
+### **All the steps of the ML system**
+- Data Management: Extract, transform, load, ingest (Data from multiple sources)
+- Data Pipeline: Validate, clean, standardise, curate, etc.
+- Feature Engineering: Select, extract, and create new features.
+- Model Development: Code, train, validate, evaluate, optimize, fine-tune, retrain, hyperparameter tuning, etc.
+- Model Deployment: Deploy, containerise, package, code versioning (GitHub, Gitlab, Bit Bucket), CI/CD, etc.
+- Monitor, Automate, integrate, release, track, metrics, etc.
+- Serve: UI (streamlit), API, application for the users, etc
+- Sustenance and Infrastructure Management

 ### **Benefits of MLOps:**
-1. **Faster time to market:** Accelerate the process of getting ML models into production skipping the manual process.
+1. **Faster time to market:** Accelerate getting ML models into production skipping the manual process.
 2. **Improved model quality:** Ensure that models are reliable, consistent and perform as expected in real-world scenarios.
 3. **Enhanced collaboration:** Foster collaboration between data scientists, engineers, and other stakeholders involved in the ML lifecycle.
 4. **Reduced operational costs:** Streamline the management and maintenance of ML models by reducing cost and time.